 As an award-winning journalist, Melinda Voss has earned national recognition for her work in health care journalism.
-In 1997, Melinda co-founded the, an organization with more than 750 members who cover health and health care in multiple countries.
+In 1997, Melinda co-founded the Association of Health Care Journalists, Inc., an organization with more than 750 members who cover health and health care in multiple countries.
 She also served as the executive director from 1999 to 2004.
 Additionally, from 2002 to 2004, Melinda helped develop and coordinate the Health Journalism Master’s Program at the University of Minnesota, a yearlong program for public health professionals learning about journalism or, conversely, journalists learning about public health.

 However, it was the JAWS camps that Melinda attended that became home.
 She said that after attending her first camp, the third JAWS camp in Estes Park, Colorado, she felt “immediately embraced and acknowledged and valued.”
 According to Melinda, JAWS has given her a support network, friendships, knowledge and skills training.